A catamaran trip exploring Greece’s Saronic Islands

 We continued up the windy road toward a very special ancient monument, the Temple of Aphaia.
 When we parked in a small lot I thought there was a mistake.
 Where were the buses and cars?
 We climbed the steps to the temple and realized we were the only ones here.

 The temple was stunning.
-It was built circa 500 BCE and the columns are Doric limestone and this is the only temple entirely devoted to the goddess Aphaia.
+It was built circa 500 BCE and the columns are Doric limestone.
+This is the only temple entirely devoted to the goddess, Aphaia.
 The setting, amongst pretty pine trees with incredible views out to the sea, felt both dramatic and serene.
 And the absence of other tourists made it feel as if we had stepped back in time.
-The Temple of Aphaia is considered one of the better preserved of the Ancient Greek temples.
+The Temple of Aphaia is considered one of the better preserved of the Ancient Greek temples and the quiet atmosphere allowed me to imagine what life was life in Ancient Greece.

 Back in port, I stopped by a pistachio seller near the waterfront and bought two bags of nuts and other treats to bring home: pistachio butter, pistachio jam and pistachio pesto.
-I wandered through the pretty laneways that extend out from the port, admiring the cute tavernas and charming shops.
+I wandered through the pretty laneways near the port, admiring the cute tavernas and charming shops.
 When we set sail, soon after, I left Aegina thinking I would have loved a little more time there.

 Hydra was love at first sight for me.
 It’s gorgeous and colorful, and somehow feels both glamorous and relaxed.
 In part that’s because there are no cars on the island, only hard-working donkeys and horses.
 And while it doesn’t have many beaches, and the lack of cars mean they are hard to reach, its pretty cliffside restaurants with swimming access more than make up for it.

 I wandered among the streets of Hydra (the main town shares the name of the island) and made my way to Hydronetta, one of the island’s famous restaurants.
 It clings to the side of a rocky cliff and is accessed down a steep and winding set of steps.
 (I am at Hydronetta in the main image at the top of this story.)
-After enjoying the stunning view and glass of rosé, I descended another set of steps to a little jetty where I jumped into the turquoise sea.
-The water was cool but refreshing on this hot day.
+After enjoying the view and glass of rosé, I descended another set of steps to a little jetty where I jumped into the turquoise sea.
+The water was cool but refreshing and the salt made it especially buoyant.
+I floated happily, enjoying the incredible surroundings.

 Breakfast was served on the boat each morning but we had the option to explore while we remained in port.
 In Hydra, I got up early and wandered the quaint streets to take photos of some of the pretty courtyards.
 Afterward, I stopped at a small cafe and enjoyed Greece’s special freddo coffee (iced coffee made with espresso and frothed milk) and a delicious breakfast pie made with feta encased in light crisp pastry.
 Traditional Greek feta is distinct from much of what’s available elsewhere.
 For it to be considered “domain of origin” it must be made with a combination of sheep and goat’s milk.